GroundhogState/readr/README.md

 This repo contains (will contain...) the software required for workshops at the 2019 chapter of the research education & development retreat.

+You should already have installed Anaconda.
+It's a large installer, though, so if you haven't perhaps consider installing miniconda https://conda.io/en/latest/miniconda.html

+You'll need the following libraries:

+numpy
+scipy
+matplotlib
+memory_profiler
+emcee
+pandas
+seaborn
+jupyter_contrib_nbextensions

+Which are easily installed from the command line.
+First, verify your pip/conda version by calling

+conda -V

+After which you can install all of the packages above with

+conda install package1 package2...
+Followed by
+conda install -c conda-forge ase jupyter_contrib_nbextensions